f4z3r/ievent-k8s-workshop/kubernetes-handson/kubernetes-handson.md

 An application with one replica is not highly available.
 If the pod crashes, your application is down until Kubernetes has managed to launch a new pod.
 Let us scale the application to 3 replicas.
 You can try to scale your application via the deployment or via helm.
 Try both solutions.

+Once the application is scaled, you can generate more keys.
+Try to find out to which pod your request has been sent by checking the logs.

 <details>
   <summary>Solution</summary>